JeremyFenwick/jf.github.io/index.markdown

 ### SHELL

 A very straightforward project - build a Shell clone!
 Where things get complicated is when we start chaining commands together and piping outputs.
 There were a lot of footguns around interfacing with the OS for this from the JVM.
-Used a good old fashion Word Trie for text prediction.
+Used a good old fashioned Word Trie for text prediction.

 * [Terminus - Kotlin](https://github.com/JeremyFenwick/Terminus)

 ### GREP

 Another straightforward project - create a Grep clone.
 The trick here is to use an Abstract Syntax Tree and Tokenizer together to keep the design clean.
+Each node of the AST is encapsulated as it knows how to evaluate itself.
+Building the AST requires recursive descent, which I also used for the compiler in the Hack challenge.

 * [Repper - C#](https://github.com/JeremyFenwick/Repper)